oasis-open/odata-rapid/docs/rsdl/rapid-pro-rsdl-semantics.md

 The type of a property is one of:

-- the enumerations or types defined in the model
 - one of the primitive types defined in the 'typeName' syntax rule
 - any of the primitive EDM type listed in [OData CSDL XML Representation](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#_Toc38530338)
+- the types or enums defined in the model

-Each of these named types can be marked as
+Each of these named types can be marked

 - optional via a question mark `?`
-- multi value via enclosing it in brackets `[` `]`
+- multi-value via enclosing it in brackets `[` `]`

 ```RSDL
     type foo